-Contributions are credited on the day of receipt if they are accompanied or preceded by proper allocation instructions and are received by 4:00 p.m.
-Eastern time (or, if earlier, the close of regular market trading) on a business day.
-Contributions received after that time will be credited on the following business day.
+Contributions are credited on the day of receipt if they are accompanied or preceded by proper allocation instructions and are received within the following timeframes, by 4:00 p.m.
+Eastern time for data received with funding or through PayCloud (or, if earlier, the close of regular market trading), by 1:00 p.m.
+Eastern time for data received through ProgramPay or where data and funding are delivered separately.
+Data received after the applicable cutoff times will be processed the following business day.
 Remittance of a contribution which is believed to be incorrect or failure to provide instructions as to the particular Participant account to which a contribution should be deposited may result in a delay in crediting contributions.
 Contributions allocated to a Fund are used to purchase Units of the applicable Class in that Fund at the per Unit value of such Class calculated as of the close of the regular trading session of the New York Stock Exchange on the business day on which the contributions are credited.
 See "Information With Respect to the Funds - Valuation of Units."

-Contributions may be allocated to a Self-Directed Brokerage Account, subject to the restrictions set forth in "Self-Directed Brokerage Accounts."
+Contributions may be allocated to a Personal Choice Retirement Account®, subject to the restrictions set forth in "Personal Choice Retirement Accounts®."